Our community takes action to defend democratic values around the world. Explore our Fellows' Action Projects here.

 Bijlmer Valley - Get Digital

-Alfred Landecker Democracy Fellow Zawdie Sandvliet is a Social Studies teacher and a professor of Afro-Dutch Studies at the Amsterdam University of Applied Sciences.
+Alfred Landecker Democracy Fellow Zawdie Sandvliet is a Social Studies teacher and the initiator of the Afro-Dutch Studies at the Amsterdam University of Applied Sciences.
 His project will create awareness around the historically determined disparities within the Dutch elementary and high school education system when it comes to opportunities and educational results.

 Featured Action Project